tributemedia/google_reviews_testimonials/README.md

+**This is a Drupal 9 module, and contains code that may not exist in Drupal 8.** Use in Drupal 9 only!

 The first step is to take care of composer requirements.
 Only one composer package is required to install for this module: "drupal/google_api_client": "^4.0".
 Similarly, there is only one Drupal module dependency, which is the [Tribute Media Testimonial module](https://github.com/tributemedia/testimonials).
 After the composer and Drupal dependencies are met, download the latest release from the releases tab. **DO NOT DOWNLOAD SOURCE CODE**.
 Releases are meant for client consumption, source is meant for development.